 Bills for each semester are available on-line through OPUS.
 Student financials does not mail paper bills.
 Tuition is due approximately ten days prior to the official start of the semester.
 Students have four options when paying tuition:

 - Paying in full by date due

-- Emory Payment Plan
+- Register for a Payment Plan

 - Third Party Billing

 - Financial Aid

 Emory Payment Plan